NSYED Content Areas: Music History, Music Composition, Music Theory, Music Therapy, Music Performance, Musical Theatre, Conducting

 CEH 569 Stony Brook Chorale

 CEI 531 Cultural Diversity in American Musicals **

 CEI 565 Music in Society—NYSED Form.
 CEI 565 is a special topics course, which means that the content varies by term.
 The course content is noted in the subtitle that appends the course title.
+Recent descriptions can be found on our CEI 565 webpage.
 Below is a list of all the topics that have been offered:

 Tapes to Turntables: Electronic Music

 Music, Art, Culture in Turn of the Century Vienna

 Roll Over Beethoven, American Music in the 20th Century

 Rhythm and Noise, Popular Music in the Late 20th Century

 History of Electronic Music